 Subscribe to this Lawfare contributor via RSS.

-Today at 1:30 pm, CIA Director John Brennan will deliver remarks on the CIA's strategy in the face of emerging challenges.
+Today at 1:30 pm, CIA Director John Brennan will deliver remarks at the Brookings Institution on the CIA's strategy in the face of emerging challenges.
 General John R. Allen, Co-Director of the Center for 21st Century Security and Intelligence at Brookings, will provide introductory remarks, while Senior Fellow Bruce Riedel will moderate the discussion.

 Earlier today, State Department Special Envoy for Guantanamo Closure Lee S. Wolosky and his Defense Department counterpart Paul M. Lewis testified before the the House Foreign Affairs Committee regarding the Obama administration's detainee release process.

 Lee Wolosky - Statement for the Record